dglassbrenner1/dglassbrenner1/README.md

-# Hi, I'm Donna Glassbrenner, Ph.D. 👋
+# Hi, I'm Donna Glassbrenner 👋

 I am a mathematician and statistician with deep expertise in quantitative methods, transitioning into the data science field to leverage my skills in solving real-world problems through data.